Govind Namdev To Play Randeep Hooda's Father In 'Inspector Avinash'

-Mumbai, Feb 17 (IANS) Veteren actor Govind Namdev, has been roped in to play Randeep Hooda’s onscreen father in upcoming web series Inspector Avinash.
+Mumbai, Feb 17: Veteren actor Govind Namdev, has been roped in to play Randeep Hooda’s onscreen father in upcoming web series Inspector Avinash.

 “I’m playing Randeep Hooda’s father, who is very dramatic and dynamic.
 He doesn’t like police due to some reasons and since his son is a police officer he doesn’t have a good rapport with him.
 Finally, when his son gets trapped in some legal issue he fights his case as an advocate.
 So I’m getting to play this kind of roles, which is multifaceted,” Namdev said.